microsoft/api-guidelines/graph/patterns/subsets.md

 These pattern type names should satisfy the following naming conventions:

-- The base type name should have the suffix `Base`, and the enumeration type name should have the suffix `Kind`.
+- The base type name should have the suffix `Base`, and the enumeration type name (if an `enum` is defined) should have the suffix `Kind`.
 - Derived child types should have names with enumeration values as the prefixes; for example, if the enumeration member value is `value1`, then the derived type name is `value1<type>`.

 ```xml